-Our thanks to the members of our community who support the Sacramento region so generously
+Our thanks to those who support the region so generously

 We are honored to help our fundholders reflect their interests, their values, and their hopes for the future through their philanthropy.
 Each fund at the Foundation has its own story — a handful of which we share below — but they are all united by the threads of our fundholders' endless generosity.

 The Trent Teague Music Education Fund honors the spirit of Trent Teague's life by supporting music programs at San Juan Unified School District and Sacramento City Unified School District.

 One donor's fund is serving our region’s fastest growing population — and honoring the legacy of her late husband.

 With the support of family and friends, Sara established a charitable fund to honor her beloved husband, Johnny Scott Long, and his lifelong commitment to caring for others.

 Bay Area artist and teacher Clayton Pinkerton established a fund in memory of his longtime partner, Jerrold Whitney, who had a great love of books.

 The endowment for the Vernon Andrew Farnum Fund will provide unrestricted support for the Sacramento Region Community Foundation to carry out its mission of meeting area needs and enhancing the quality of life in the region.
 "We were so impressed with your devotion and professionalism to bring this process to its successful conclusion," said Kathryn and Dale.